Meet Nicola Adams - Strictly Come Dancing 2020 contestant in first same-sex pairing

 The former boxer will be stepping onto the dance floor this year.

-Nicola has revealed how she feels about being in the show’s first same sex-pairing.

-Although she’s happy to see “diversity” on the BBC one show, the athlete told press including RadioTimes.com: “I don’t see why it’s a big deal!”
+She makes Strictly history as the first contestant to compete as part of a same-sex pairing.

+Donning her dancing shoes alongside the rest of the Strictly Come Dancing line-up, Nicola impressed the judges with her Quickstep to Get Happy by Ella Fitzgerald, scoring 21 points.

-Her professional dance partner Katya Jones says viewers won’t even question the same-sex pairing.
+And her dance partner Katya Jones says viewers won’t even question Strictly’s same-sex pairing.

-Nicole will compete against The Wanted’s Max George against Jonathan Creek actress Caroline Quentin, former NFL star Jason Bell, Good Morning Britain’s Ranvir Singh and BBC Radio 1 DJ Clara Amfo.
+Nicole is up against The Wanted’s Max George against Jonathan Creek actress Caroline Quentin, former NFL star Jason Bell, Good Morning Britain’s Ranvir Singh and BBC Radio 1 DJ Clara Amfo.

-Strictly have released the songs and dances for week one for all the contestants, and Nicola will be doing the quickstep to Get Happy by Ella Fitzgerald.

 Here’s everything you need to know about her.